WRXinYue/ocean-hub/src/zh/docs/glossary.md

 # Glossary
-A glossary about terms related to Misskey.
+A glossary about terms related to Ocean.

 ## Acct
 TODO

 ## ActivityPub
-The protocol (method) used for enabling the distributed nature of Misskey.
+The protocol (method) used for enabling the distributed nature of Ocean.
 By adhering to this protocol, communication with other instances that also follow it becomes possible, forming what is known as the Fediverse.

 ## AiScript
-A programming language available for use on Misskey.
+A programming language available for use on Ocean.
 For details, see [here.](../advanced/aiscript)

 ## API
-An interface that can be used for interacting with Misskey through a program, available for each individiual instance.
+An interface that can be used for interacting with Ocean through a program, available for each individiual instance.
 For details, see [here.](../docs/api)

 ## Bot
 An account that is being controlled by a program.